harvard-nrg/python-workshop/docs/tuple.md

 }
 ```

+!!! note ""
+    Note that you cannot hash a tuple if it contains a mutable type.

-Now you can retrieve an item from this dictionary using `( 'StudyA', 'Subject2' )`
+and subsequently you can retrieve an item from this dictionary using
-as opposed to maintaining a second lookup table
+`('StudyA','Subject2')`

 ```python
 a[( 'StudyA', 'Subject2' )]
 ```